Counselor Education and Supervision

 |CNED 863||Advanced Clinical Assessment, Report Writing, & Treatment Planning||3|

 |Additional Electives are also required, a minimum of 71 credits is required to graduate.|

 Research Interests: School Counseling; Solution-Focused Counseling Career Education, Crisis Management Preparation, Trauma

 Virginia Polytechnic Institute and State University, 1993

-Research Interests: Intimate Partner Violence, Relational Cultural Theory, and Collaborative Group Practices Studies
+Research Interests: Intimate Partner Violence, Relational – Cultural Theory, Community/School partnerships, Collaborative Group Practices Studies, and Substance Abuse Counseling

 James Korcuska, Ph.D.